pydoit/doit-tmp-doc/_sources/howtos/index.rst.txt

     - what shall the script do
     - why using doit (speed, orchestration, sharing dodo.py with others...)
-    - environment it will run in (local machine, the same OS, multiple OSes)
+    - environment it will run in (local machine, the same OS, multiple OS)

 - available tools